BCDevOps/platform-services/security/vault/docs/vault-consumer-guide.md

 # Vault Consumer Guide

 In this guide, you will learn how to write and consume secrets from Vault.
-The guide is intended to be a living document, and will need to be reviewed at regular intervals to ensure the high accuracy.
+The guide is intended to be a living document, and will need to be reviewed at regular intervals to ensure high accuracy.

 ## Introduction

 After the project provisioning workflow has created the prerequisites for using Vault, you will find a new Kubernetes Service Account (KSA) in each of your app namespaces (tools, dev, test, and prod).
-The KSA is named `licensePlate-nonprod` for the namespaces tools, dev, and test, where licensePlate is the ID or license plate for your app, e.g., `fi4Gh`.
+The KSA is named `licensePlate-nonprod` for the namespaces tools, dev, and test, where licensePlate is the ID or license plate for your app.
 For the prod namespace, the KSA is called `licensePlate-prod`.

 To view the KSA in a specific namespace use the following commands.
 Append `-o yaml` for more details.